Angel Hair Pasta With Chicken and Artichokes Recipe

 Step four

-Fry the chicken.
+Fry the chicken breasts.
 Heat oil in the large skillet over medium-high heat.
 Once the oil is shimmering and pulling away from the sides of the pan, add the breaded chicken.
 Fry until golden and crisp on both sides, about 2 minutes per side.
 Place on a wire rack over a baking sheet and keep warm in a 300°F oven.

 Step Five